Cluster Synchronization of Coupled Systems with Nonidentical Linear Dynamics: Introduction

 The organization of this paper is as follows: Following this section, the problem formulation is presented in Section \ref{sec:Problemstatement}.
 In Section \ref{sec:syn_leaderless}, both algebraic and graph topological conditions for cluster synchronization are developed.
-Simulation examples are provided in Section \ref{sec:simulation}.
-Concluding remarks and discussions for potential future investigations follow in Section \ref{sec:conclusion}.
+Applications of this work and simulation examples are provided in Section \ref{sec:simulation}.
+Concluding remarks and discussions for future investigations follow in Section \ref{sec:conclusion}.